AlishanKably/Project-03/README.md

 * Authentication:

 JWT (jsonwebtoken) was used to create a unique token for the user as they sign up.
 This can then be sent when they make requests on the app.
-During the sign up process, bcrypt was used to hash the password and store the hash to the database.
+During the signup process, bcrypt was used to hash the password and store the hash to the database.
 If passwords are attempted at a later time, the hashed password can be compared to the stored password.

 ```
 userSchema.pre('save', function hashPassword(next) {